 Figure 2.
 Distribution of global intensity of laser ablation plasma.

-The number of species (atoms, ions, crystalline structures, etc.) developed in the ablation plasma during its movement and the phenomena of recombination, crystal growth and cooling were also taken into account.
+The number of species (atoms, ions, crystalline structures, etc.) developed in the ablation plasma during its movement and the phenomena of recombination, crystal growth and cooling were also considered.
 In this sense, analyzes were carried out with the mass spectrometer connected to the deposition installation.
-For the analysis of the composition of the ablation plume, an energy of 30 mJ of 532 nm laser beam was used in a pulsed regime of 10 ns and 100 Hz repetition frequency, this being at the same time the source of ionization of the component chemical species.
+For the analysis of the ablation plume’s composition, an energy of 30 mJ of 532 nm laser beam was used in a pulsed regime of 10 ns and 100 Hz repetition frequency, this being at the same time the source of ionization of the component chemical species.
 The elements silver, iron, nickel and boron were identified as results according to the spectral lines in the spectra presented in Figure 3.